Confidentiality: good practice in handling patient information

 Other materials available

-Further guidance is available on our website explaining how these principles apply in situations doctors often encounter or find hard to deal with.
+Further guidance is available on our website explaining how these principles apply in situations we know can be difficult in practice.
 At the time of publishing this core guidance, we are also publishing guidance on:

 1. patients’ fitness to drive and reporting concerns to the DVLA or DVA